 Fall is just around the corner, so why not fill your kitchen with the sweet smell of apples and cinnamon?
 These soft, tasty homemade dog treats are like a warm bite of cobbler— without all the butter and sugar your dog doesn’t need.
-Great on their own or top with a dollop of unsweetened yogurt.
+Great on their own or top with a dollop of unsweetened yogurt or coconut whipped cream.

 Apple Pie Bites for Dogs

 If you prefer your sweets on the less-sweet side, you might just fall in love with this recipe too!
 Maybe with a touch of whipped cream or vanilla ice cream for the humans.

 You can replace the flour in this recipe with two cups of any flour you like.
 Oat flour is always a nice gluten-free option, and on hand since you can blitz rolled oats in your food processor to create the flour in just seconds.

 - Total Time: 40 minutes

 - 2 apples, cored and diced